I am Suzanne, thank you for taking the time to find out a bit more about me and how I work.

 Concessions offered for

-I offer some early morning and evening slots to fit around your schedule.
-I can offer weekly, fortnightly or more adhoc sessions to fit in with your life.
+I offer early morning and evening slots to fit around your schedule.
+I can offer weekly, fortnightly or more adhoc sessions.
+Please enquire for further details on single session therapy.

 I work from a private, secluded garden office that has free, off road parking and is a short walk from Lichfield Trent Valley Train station.